What qualifications do I need to join the Faculty of Homeopathy?

 If I get Faculty qualifications can I practice as a homeopath?

-The Faculty of Homeopathy’s qualifications are for statutorily registered healthcare professionals.
+The Faculty of Homeopathy’s qualifications are for statutorily registrable healthcare professionals.
 Faculty members integrate homeopathy with their conventional healthcare practice.
 Non-healthcare professionals may contact other homeopathic registers of their choice/geography.
 If you want to practise homeopathy and you are not a statutorily registered healthcare professional contact the Society of Homeopaths or the Alliance of Registered Homeopaths.

 Can I do your exams without Faculty-accredited training?